beheradotabhiram2009/CrudOperationNodeJsReactMySql/README.md

 # Demo Example provides crud operation using Graphql, React, Apollo, Express
 # Download and install mysql 8.1
-# create a database mydb and a table student by using following sql
+# create a database userapp and a table users by using following sql

 CREATE TABLE `users` (
   `id` int NOT NULL AUTO_INCREMENT,